RetroPie/RetroPie-Docs/docs/RetroArch.md

 #### Menu

-# Menu driver to use. "rgui", "lakka", etc.
-# menu_driver = "rgui"
+# If disabled, will hide 'Online Updater' inside the menu.
+menu_show_online_updater = "false"

+# If disabled, will hide the ability to update cores (and core info files) inside the menu.
+menu_show_core_updater = "false"

-# If enabled, the libretro core will keep running in the background when we
+# If disabled, the libretro core will keep running in the background when we
 # are in the menu.
 # menu_pause_libretro = false

+# If disabled, we use separate controls for menu operation.
+# menu_unified_controls = false

-# Enable mouse input inside the menu.
+# Enable mouse controls inside the menu.
 # menu_mouse_enable = false

-# Enable touch input inside the menu.
+# Enable touch controls inside the menu.
 # menu_pointer_enable = false

 # Shows current date and/or time inside menu.
 # menu_timedate_enable = true

+# Shows current battery level inside menu.
+# menu_battery_level_enable = true

 # Shows current core inside menu.
 # menu_core_enable = true

-# Path to a .png image to set as menu wallpaper.
+# Path to an image to set as menu wallpaper.
 # menu_wallpaper =

 # Dynamically load a new wallpaper depending on context.
 # menu_dynamic_wallpaper_enable = false

-# Display boxart in place of the content icon if available
+# Type of thumbnail to display.
+0 = none, 1 = snaps, 2 = titles, 3 = boxarts
-# menu_boxart_enable = false
+# menu_thumbnails = 0

-# Wrap-around toe beginning and/or end if boundary of list reached horizontally
-# menu_navigation_wraparound_horizontal_enable = false
+# menu_left_thumbnails = 0

-# Wrap-around to beginning and/or end if boundary of list reached vertically
+# Wrap-around to beginning and/or end if boundary of list is reached horizontally or vertically.
-# menu_navigation_wraparound_vertical_enable = false
+# menu_navigation_wraparound_enable = false

-# Filter files being show in 'Load Content' by supported extensions
+# Filter files being shown in filebrowser by supported extensions.
 # menu_navigation_browser_filter_supported_extensions_enable = true

 # Collapse subgroup settings into main group to create one big listing of settings
 # per category.
 # menu_collapse_subgroups_enable = false

-#### UI
+#### Core

-# Suspends the screensaver if set to true.
-Is a hint that does not necessarily have to be honored
-# by video driver.
+#
+# Prevent libretro cores from closing RetroArch on exit by loading a dummy core.
+# load_dummy_on_core_shutdown = "true"

+# Check for firmware requirement(s) before loading a content.
-# suspend_screensaver_enable  = true
+# check_firmware_before_loading = "false"

+#### User Interface

 # Start UI companion driver's interface on boot (if available).
 # ui_companion_start_on_boot  = true

+# Toggle companion UI on startup (currently only used to show the WIMP UI)
+# ui_companion_toggle = false

+# Only init the WIMP UI for this session if this is enabled
+# desktop_menu_enable = true

 #### Camera